We have been here before with many, many years experience.

 M. Child & Adolescent Welfare

 Additional training and qualifications: Therapeutic Crisis Intervention.
-Trauma Informed Practice, Attachment Theory, Advanced supervision, Diploma in Youth Work, Program Management
+Trauma Informed Practice, Attachment Theory, Advanced supervision, Diploma in Youth Work, Program Management.

-Kristen holds a Masters in Child and Adolescent Welfare and has been working in the field of Social Work for the past 14 years, both in Australia and India.
+Kristen holds a Masters in Child and Adolescent Welfare and has been working in the field of Social Work for over 15 years, both in Australia and India.
 With extensive experience in therapeutic care and working with vulnerable and disenfranchised young people from a variety backgrounds, Kristen’s passion and focus is on attachment theory and implementing trauma- informed programs within a community context.
 Kristen has worked extensively with young people and children who have experienced complex trauma, in the context of therapeutic residential care and therapeutic community settings.

 Kristen spent five years in India implementing and managing a home for orphaned, abused and abandoned children and is extremely passionate about providing all children in the world the best care possible, as well as the tools and supports to navigate all stages and challenges of life.
-With an emphasis on early intervention and the benefits of relationship-focused care, Kristen has supervised, managed and trained Carers and staff in a residential setting for more than ten years.
-She also has vast experience drawing on a range of trauma-informed theories and frameworks, to assist those working with traumatised children and young people to make sense of trauma-based behaviour, and the powerful dynamics that working with trauma elicit in people.

 Outside of work Kristen is mum to two little treasures who have taught her to live without sleep.
 Travel, adventure and the ocean fill her soul and she can always be found planning the next journey, whether it’s travelling to a new land or building a tiny house in the bush.
 She is happiest with her family by the ocean, paddle boarding or immersed in her yoga practice and teaching.
 Sharing life and as many raw and magical moments with her treasured friends is the icing on the cake.